ray-project/ray/doc/source/serve/getting_started.md

 ```

 Congratulations!
 You just built and deployed a machine learning model on Ray
 Serve!

+## Next Steps

-You should now have enough context to dive into the {doc}`core-apis` to
-get a deeper understanding of Ray Serve.
+- Dive into the {doc}`core-apis` to get a deeper understanding of Ray Serve.

-To learn more about how to start a multi-node cluster for your Ray Serve
+- Learn more about how to deploy your Ray Serve application to a multi-node cluster: {ref}`serve-deploy-tutorial`.
-deployments, see {ref}`serve-deploy-tutorial`.
-For more interesting example
-applications, including integrations with popular machine learning frameworks
+- Check more in-depth tutorials for popular machine learning frameworks: {doc}`tutorials/index`.
-and Python web servers, be sure to check out {doc}`tutorials/index`.

 ```{rubric} Footnotes
 ```